deytalytics/dataproductpoc-docs/dp-poc.md

 # Data Product Proof of Concept (PoC)

-The aim of the PoC is to be able to deduce a viable set of architectural standards by proving that the concepts are feasible in practice.
+The aim of the PoC is to be able to deduce a viable set of architectural standards by proving that the concepts outlined in this Architecture Wiki are feasible in practice.

 This documentation will be based initially on a data product with [REST API](https://aws.amazon.com/what-is/restful-api/) at it's core.
-The reasoning for this is:-
-1. That Zhamak's background is in API architecture so her perspective naturally emerges from that area
-2. Its the easiest data product type to create as its reasonably mature so has plenty of support and code examples

-In addition we will demonstrate that Databricks SQL Warehouses (aka SQL endpoints) can be implemented as Data Products (this also will prove that other relational databases can be catered for)
+The REST API is particularly useful to:-
+* Inject source datasets or trigger the code to pull in source datasets
+* Trigger the data pipeline SQL
+* Containerise the code

+Other methods are possible, however.

+The choice of a REST API does not affect the way that target datasets are consumed.
-For streaming, we will also demonstrate that Confluent Kafka can be implemented.
+The PoC will demonstrate that data & metadata can also be retrieved securely from a relational database and a queue

 # Data Product PoC System Architecture